cambridge-ceu/csd3/applications/RStudio.md

 rstudio
 ```

 This module actually works quite well with `ceuadmin/R/latest`, to be able to render WebGL as required by R/plotly.
-However, `rstudio/1.3.1093` cannot be loaded and a fix is available as `ceuadmin/rstudio/1.3.1093` which is also able to work with `ceuadmin/R/latest`.
+However, `rstudio/1.3.1093` cannot be loaded and a fix is available as `ceuadmin/rstudio/1.3.1093` which is also able to work with `ceuadmin/R/latest` but not WebGL.

 <font color="red"><b>2/5/2024 Update</b></font>